 Plan early.
 Start now.

-The EU has over 5,000 banks.
-The US has 4,500+.
-Canada’s market is highly concentrated with a much smaller number of financial institutions.
+The EU has over 5,000 financial institutions.
+The US has 9,000+.
+Canada’s market is highly concentrated with a much smaller number.
 Some banks will need big capacity to process instant payments from their corporate clients.
 How much of the traditional bulk payroll payments will migrate when some of the largest retailers and tech companies (like Uber) move payroll to RTR?
 Financial institutions must plan for more than their current e-transfer volume when preparing for the RTR.

 Meeting the needs of corporate clients will be a key factor in implementing a successful instant payments program.
 That means anticipating and offering value-added services before they are demanded, getting ready for peak volumes, while continuing to combat fraud.

 With industry testing planned for 2026, banks need to be ready in 2025.
-Ask yourself: How can I leverage core payments infrastructure for RTR in a 24/7 world with SLAs to meet and no downtime?
+Ask yourself: How can I leverage core payments infrastructure for the Real-time Rail in a 24/7 world with SLAs to meet and no downtime?
 How are system patches, upgrades, and maintenance going to be managed?
 What about bulk payments?

 Share this post